Windows NT/2K/XP vs *NIX

 Origin of the word 'daemon' as applied to computing

-History of UNIX before Berkeley
+History of UNIX over at 'unix.org'

 Using Interix - helpful tricks and hints for the Interix subsystem under Windows 2k/XP